 Where to stay near Vatnajökull National Park

-luxury: the luxurious rooms from Fosshotel Glacier Lagoon awaits its guests with clean and cozy rooms with huge windows overlooking the mountains, a great restaurant, and a bar.
+luxury: the luxurious rooms from Fosshotel Lagoon awaits its guests with clean and cozy rooms with huge windows overlooking the mountains, a great restaurant, and a bar.
 The glacier lagoon and Diamond beach are half an hour away from the property.

-mid-level: nestled in the middle of the wilderness Seljavellir Guesthouse is a great place to spend your night and observe the Northern Lights as the place is far from any light pollution.
+mid-level: nestled in the middle of the wilderness Seljavellir Guesthouse Hofn is a great place to spend your night and observe the Northern Lights as the place is far from any light pollution.

-budget: the simple but clean Laekjarhus Farm Holidays located just 15 miles from the Glacier Lagoon is run by an Icelandic family of farmers, a great place to set your camp and explore the area.
+budget: the simple but clean Laekjarhus Farm Holidays Iceland located just 15 miles from the Glacier Lagoon is run by an Icelandic family of farmers, a great place to set your camp and explore the area.

 Unfortunately, because of global warming, the glaciers from Vatnajökull National Park are melting and lose more than 1 meter of thickness each year.